BuildABuddha/StardewDailyPlanner/DailyPlanner/README.txt

 1) Load up your game.
 2) Press [ button (left bracket) to bring up the menu.
 (I recommend changing this button using Generic Mod Config Menu to 'Z')
 3) Click on "Add Task" tab
-4) Use sliders to select when to add a daily, weekly, or one-day task.
+4) Use +/- buttons to select when to add a daily, weekly, or one-day task.
 5) Type the name of your task into the text field.
-6) Hit "Set" to add the ask.
+6) Click "Set" to add the task.
 7) Repeat until all your tasks are added!

 How to create a checklist:
-1) In your Stardew Valley/Mods/DailyPlanner/Plans folder, and find the "Checklist.txt" file.
-2) If it does not exist, create it, or open the menu in-game to create one.
-3) Open this file in notepad or something similar, and add a list of things you want to do, one task for each line.
-4) Save and close your file, then open your in-game menu again.
+1) Load up your game.
+2) Open the menu as shown above.
+3) Click on "Checklist" tab.
+4) Type your task into the text field at the top.
+5) Click "Set" to add the task.
+6) Repeat until all your task are added!

+How to save/edit/back up your plans or checklist:
+The files for your daily planner and checklist can be found in your Stardew Valley save folder.
+On Windows, this can be found at...
+%appdata%\StardewValley\Saves\[save game name]\DailyPlanner
+Assuming you've booted up your save game with this mod before, you will find the file 'year_1.json' and 'Checklist.txt'.
+Checklist.txt is the easiest to edit yourself, feel free to type in a big long list there and save it.
+The .json files are a little harder to edit, but you can easily copy a previous year and save it as 'year_2.json' or something similar like that.

 Upcoming features:
-1) Support for Mobile Phone mod
-2) Support for To-Dew mod (so To-Dew and Daily Planner doesn't fight over HUD space)
+1) Support for To-Dew mod (so To-Dew and Daily Planner doesn't fight over HUD space, and perhaps even share resources)
-2) Controller support
-3) More language support (Currently only English and Spanish)
-4) Ability to edit checklist in-game, although tbh I kinda like being able to just write everything in a .txt
+2) Multiplayer support (I need somoene to help me test this)

 Known issues:
 1) The text boxes on the "Add Task" tab are kind of glitchy, sometimes it's hard to de-select them.
 Pressing 'Esc' or 'Enter' de-selects them for you.